Dacia Sandero Stepway 2013-2020 review | A cheap yet rugged supermini

 The CarGurus verdict

-The Sandero Stepway provides access to SUV ownership on a budget and, as long as buyers understand that from the outset, with the accompanying compromises, they should be happy enough.
+The Sandero Stepway provides access to crossover ownership on a budget and, as long as buyers understand that from the outset, with the accompanying compromises, they should be happy enough.
 The Stepway certainly represents a good value-for-money proposition: it has more than acceptable looks (the rugged styling elements elevate the Sandero’s design significantly), it should be reliable, inexpensive to buy and run, and practical, too.

 It won’t be a match on the road for the Fiesta Active or something more refined such as the Seat Arona, but as the old saying goes, you pay your money – in this case, not very much, relative to its rivals – and you take your choice.
-If you want a little more sophistication, the two aforementioned cars are better bet, as is the Hyundai i20 Active, but if a cheap, rugged-looking runabout fits your bill, the Stepway will do the business.
+If you want a little more sophistication, the two aforementioned cars are better bet, as is the Hyundai i20 Active, but if a cheap, rugged-looking runabout fits your bill, the Stepway will do the business

 Search for a Dacia Sandero Stepway on CarGurus